Immunizations for adults

 If you’re travelling

-You may need vaccines when you travel outside Canada.
-Consult your health care provider, local public health unit, or travel clinic two to three months before you travel.
-This will allow enough time to:
+You may need immunizations when you travel outside Canada.
+Consult your health care provider, local public health unit, or travel clinic two or three months before you travel.

 - receive all necessary doses of vaccine before you travel

-The vaccines you need are based on:
+The immunizations you need are based on:

 - where you are going